fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 {% embed_ftChart stacked-column-chart %}

+## Grouped Column

+To render a time series chart with the grouped column, set the

+Let’s create a chart showcasing .

+{% embed_ftChart grouped-column-chart %}

 ## Area

 To render a time series chart with **area** as data plot, set the value of `type` attribute to `area`.